wumb0/website/content/posts/dat-boinary.md

 Authors: wumb0

 ## Reversing the Binary
 This challenge provided two binaries: `dat-boinary` and `libc.so.6`.
 Usually this combination requires you to leak memory, calculate offsets, and call `system` or an `exec` function from libc.
 With that in mind I jumped right in to reversing with radare2.
+The functions are rather large so I will leave this as an exercise to the reader.
+The binary can be found [here]({attach}/files/dat-boinary).

 The first block of main allocates a dynamic buffer of size 0x80 with `malloc` and gets a "meme id" of up to 9 bytes that is stored in ebp-0x20.
 The next block provides five menu options: update the meme id, update the meme dankness, update meme content, print meme contents, and the super secret meme option.
 The first 4 are pretty straight forward, while the last is not so much.